auth0/docs/articles/multifactor-authentication/overview.md

 ![MFA Dashboard Page](/media/articles/multifactor-authentication/mfa-dashboard-2.png)

-The **Always require Multi-factor Authentication** setting, when enabled, will allow authentication to your applications only when multi-factor authentication is used.
-This means that one or more of the factors is enabled in the Dashboard, and successfully completed by end-users when authenticating.
+The **Always require Multi-factor Authentication** setting, when enabled, will force all your applications to prompt for MFA during the authentication flow.
+Users will be able to use any of the factors enabled in the Dashboard.

 ### 2. Set up your services